 14. Julia Fischer

-German musician Julia Fischer’s family background in music made it simple for her to learn violin from a young age.
+German musician Julia Fischer’s family background in music, made it simple for her to learn violin from a young age.
 She also knows her way around the piano, as her pianist mother viewed the instrument as a skill for any aspiring musician.

 She is talented on her own or with others, earning the Gramophone Classic Award for Artist of the Year in 2007.
 These days, Fischer continues to perform on a large scale, keeping the classics alive.

 15. Maxim Vengerov